+COMPAI NY INFORMATION

 Firm Legal Name

-Street Address
+(0) Street Address

 (a) Mailing Address

 City, State, ZIP

-Corporation: Domestic □Foreign
+Corporation: □Domestic □Foreign

-Limited Liability Company (LLC): Domestic □Foreign
+Limited Liability Company (LLC): □Domestic □Foreign

-Partnership: Domestic □Foreign
+Partnership: □Domestic □Foreign

-Consultant Organization Type: Check appropriate box Sole Proprietorship:
+Consult Type: J Sole Proprietorship:

 Note: A sole proprietorship is an unincorporated business owned and run by an individual with no distinction between the business and the owner.
 It is not a legal entity.
 It simply refers to a person who owns the business and is personally responsible for its debts and who pays personal income taxes on profits earned from the business.
 If you are a consultant who operates a business on your own, you automatically are a sole proprietor unless you have adopted a business structure (e.g., corporation, LLC, partnership).
+See a "Doing Business As" name or a nickname in their daily business.
+However f your company as it is legally registered in the State of Washington or the state

+in which y ered.
+This should include the type of entity - Inc., LLC, LP, etc.

+DBA (if any) /- \

+(b) Telephone Number Number: Extension on:

+Area Code: Number: Extension

+(c) A list identifying which parties of the organization have the authority to sign contract

+or principal officers a e-mail addresses and telephone s appropriate to the organization ole proprietor, partners,

+- Name & Title:

+(d) Address: Email Address:

+Telephone Number

+Number: Extension on: